Annual Day of Sharing

 The goal of the It’s All About the Children/Muncy Project is to strengthen the relationship between children and their incarcerated mothers.
-Consistent with the Alpha Kappa Alpha Sorority International Family Strengthening Initiative, the program is designed to provide “services for children with incarcerated parents” The Project has two components: prison visits and literacy education.
+Consistent with the Alpha Kappa Alpha Sorority International Program Family Strengthening Initiative, this program is designed to provide “services for children with incarcerated parents.”
+The Project has two components: prison visits and literacy education.
 Visits to The State Correctional Facility at Muncy are scheduled twice during the year for children and guardians.
 Participants travel to SCI at Muncy and spend quality time with their mother.
-To provide meaningful post visit follow up with the children and foster continuous communications between the inmates and their children, members work with the children after each visit through a literacy initiative.
+To provide a meaningful post visit follow up with the children and foster continuous communications between the inmates and their children, members work with the children after each visit through a literacy initiative.
 The children are taught to share their feelings by writing letters and sending cards to their incarcerated mothers.
-This allows the children to stay connected and share their daily experiences thereby strengthening the bonds with their mothers
+This allows the children to stay connected and share their daily experiences, thereby strengthening the bonds with their mothers.

 For more information, please contact Alva E. Edwards

 December : Visit to State Correction Institute at Muncy

 Co-Chairmen: Brenda Johnson Best, Sherilynn Johnson Kimble, and Carol Rice

 The annual Luncheon Fashion Show raises funds to empower community based organizations that support our international program.

 Messages From Mom and Dad